-It appears that the spike protein of the virus binds to ACE2 (angiotensin-converting enzyme 2) during viral attachment to host cells and that viral entry is also facilitated by transmembrane protease serine 2 (TMPRSS2).2 Differences in the expression of ACE2 and TMPRSS2 may modulate the individual susceptibility to and clinical course of SARS-CoV-2 infection.
-ACE2 mRNA expression is increased in COPD,^{3,4} and may be modulated by ICS use.^{3,5} looked at samples of patients referred for testing or presenting with symptoms and very few contain information on comorbidities.
-A population survey with random sampling found no increased risk of infection.6 Similarly, most studies of people in the community tested for SARS-CoV-2 have not shown chronic respiratory disease as an independent risk factor for testing positive,^{7.8} although at least one has.9
+It appears that the spike protein of the virus binds to ACE2 (angiotensin-converting enzyme 2) during viral attachment to host cells and that viral entry is also facilitated by transmembrane protease serine 2 (TMPRSS2).(2) Differences in the expression of ACE2 and TMPRSS2 may modulate the individual susceptibility to and clinical course of SARS-CoV-2 infection.
+ACE2 mRNA expression is increased in COPD,(3-5) and may be modulated by ICS use.(3,6-8)

 It is not known definitively yet whether having COPD affects the risk of becoming infected with SARS-CoV-2.
-Very few population studies using random sampling have assessed risk factors for testing positive for SARS-CoV-2, most have
+Very few population studies using random sampling have assessed risk factors for testing positive for SARS-CoV-2, most have looked at samples of patients referred for testing or presenting with symptoms and very few contain information on comorbidities.
+A population survey with random sampling found no increased risk of infection.(9) Similarly, most studies of people in the community tested for SARS-CoV-2 have not shown chronic respiratory disease as an independent risk factor for testing positive,(10,11) although at least one has.(12)

-Many studies reporting the comorbidities of patients admitted to hospital with COVID-19 have suggested a lower prevalence of COPD than would be expected from population prevalence^{10,11}; these findings are limited by small sample sizes and incomplete data on comorbidities.
-A large study with comprehensive data on comorbidities showed a high prevalence of COPD among those admitted (19%),12 although many patients had multiple comorbidities, and a further study of a primary care cohort of 8.28 million patients showed having COPD was an independent risk factor for hospital admission (HR 1.55; 95%CI 1.46-1.64).9
+Many studies reporting the comorbidities of patients admitted to hospital with COVID-19 have suggested a lower prevalence of COPD than would be expected from population prevalence(13-15); these findings are limited by small sample sizes and incomplete data on comorbidities.
+A large study with comprehensive data on comorbidities showed a high prevalence of COPD among those admitted (19%),(16) although many patients had multiple comorbidities, and a further study of a primary care cohort of 8.28 million patients showed having COPD was an independent risk factor for hospital admission (HR 1.55; 95%CI 1.46-1.64).(12)

-COPD has also been reported to independently increase the risk of severe disease or death in some series12-15 but not all.^{9,16,17} Many factors have been proposed to account for the increased risk for poor outcomes including prior poor adherence to therapy, difficulties performing self-management, limited access to care during the pandemic and a reduced pulmonary reserve.^{18,19} There is evidence of a fall in hospitalization rates for COPD during the pandemic.^{20,21} The reasons for this remain unclear, but patients experiencing symptoms of an exacerbation should be evaluated in the usual way during the pandemic and hospitalized if necessary.
+COPD has also been reported to independently increase the risk of severe disease or death in some series(15-23) but not all.(12,24-26) Many factors have been proposed to account for the increased risk for poor outcomes including prior poor adherence to therapy, difficulties performing self-management, limited access to care during the pandemic and a reduced pulmonary reserve.(27,28) There is evidence of a fall in hospitalization rates for COPD during the pandemic.(20,29-31) The reasons for this remain unclear, but patients experiencing symptoms of an exacerbation should be evaluated in the usual way during the pandemic and hospitalized if necessary.